Disability and societal inclusion

 Disabled people can find the infrastructure built with only normal people to be very difficult to use.
 They may at times require specialized infrastructure for their convenience.

-They are usually neglected as they are the minority and hence their voices are not heard and are ignored.
+They are usually neglected as they are the minority, and hence their voices are not heard or ignored.
 Inclusion of these people by adding minor changes to our infrastructure may provide great relief to such people.

 Ramps